-- nanomaterial science and water quality management. - Evaluate current technologies.
-Apply principles and technologies to current we - Apply principles and technologies to current world-wide chemical problems to propose solutions. - Evaluate and compare modern water treatment technologies, emerging trends, new tools and materials, and challenges for water treatment in a South African context. - Correctly distinguish between the physical and chemical properties that organic or inorganic nanomaterials have, based upon the data collected through the main characterisation techniques. - Argue in a logical and coherent manner which physical and/or chemical properties that organic or inorganic nanomaterials have, could be used in industrial applications. - Synthesise and characterise an organic or inorganic nanomaterial.
+- nanomaterial science and water quality management. - Evaluate current technologies. - Apply principles and technologies to current world-wide chemical problems to propose solutions. - Evaluate and compare modern water treatment technologies, emerging trends, new tools and materials, and challenges for water treatment in a South African context. - Correctly distinguish between the physical and chemical properties that organic or inorganic nanomaterials have, based upon the data collected through the main characterisation techniques. - Argue in a logical and coherent manner which physical and/or chemical properties that organic or inorganic nanomaterials have, could be used in industrial applications. - Synthesise and characterise an organic or inorganic nanomaterial.